nazmul-nhb/nhb-toolbox-docs/docs/utilities/number/factorial.md

 ### Conclusion

 The `factorial` function is useful for mathematical calculations involving permutations, combinations, and other scenarios where factorial values are required.
-It provides safe handling of invalid inputs by returning `undefined` for negative numbers, non-numeric values, or undefined inputs.
+It provides safe handling of invalid inputs by returning `undefined` for *negative numbers*, *non-numeric and non-integer values*, or `undefined` inputs.

 ### See Also